Multi-Generational Montanans. What Makes Them Superior? Answered

 I can answer that question by getting off of my high horse, and talking to you directly, like you are from here.
 I'm not sure you'll like it, but dude, you SO asked for it.

 I'm a third generation Montanan

 Most importantly, we're not superior, we've worked for it.
-My grandpa Toren and his family moved here in 1910 or so at the age of 8, I can tell you there are over 100 years of Toren blood sweat and tears put into this state.
+My grandpa Toren and his family moved to Montana in the early 1900's at the age of 8, I can tell you there are over 100 years of Toren blood sweat and tears put into this state.
 Might be farming, ranching, rodeo, carpentry, electric work, nursing, cosmetology, beer guys, city workers, radio announcer, you name it.
 My family has contributed to this state and what makes it awesome.

 You move to our state for the wide open spaces, scenery and outdoor activities.